oceanobservatories/ooi-data-explorations/matlab/README.md

 ### Windows
 1. Navigate to C:\Program Files\MATLAB\RYYYYY\toolbox.
 	- YYYYY is your MATLAB version.
-These functions and example scripts have been tested using Matlab 2018a, 2018b, 2019a, 2019b, and 2020a.
+These functions and example scripts have been tested using Matlab 2019b and above.
 2. Move the ooi_m2m folder to the above location.
 3. Open MATLAB.
 4. Via MATLAB, select "Set Path".